 Strategic importance to the Gol in the domestic energy sector - IOC, being the largest oil refining and marketing company in India, commands considerable economic importance.
 The company holds significant strategic importance to the Gol as it helps in meeting the socio-economic objectives of the Government through control on prices of sensitive products like subsidised liquefied petroleum gas (LPG) and superior kerosene oil (SKO).
-The company is also the largest contributor to the Government exchequer.
+The company is also a sizeable contributor to the Government exchequer.
 Thus, the sovereign support is expected to continue, going forward, as well.

 Dominant position in domestic refining and marketing business - The company dominates the domestic refining sector with a share of over 31%.
-The company is also the leading public oil marketing company with a healthy market share in the petroleum products sold in the country (including private players).
+The company is also a leading public oil marketing company with a healthy market share in the petroleum products sold in the country (including private players).
 The company has the largest marketing network spanning across the country and actively undertakes multiple branding and customer loyalty initiatives.

-Diversified location base of refineries - The company owns and operates nine refineries across the country, besides having a majority stake in Chennai Petroleum Corporation Limited (CPCL), which provides it control over an additional two refineries, taking the aggregate to 11.
-Six of its nine refineries are in inland areas.
+Diversified location of refineries - The company owns and operates nine refineries across the country, besides having a majority stake in Chennai Petroleum Corporation Limited (CPCL), which provides it control over an additional two refineries, taking the aggregate to 11.
+Six of its nine refineries are in the inland areas.
 The most recently set up refinery at Paradip, being situated on the coast, has diversified IOC's locational presence vis-à-vis the land-locked position of its other refineries.

-Integration in marketing, pipelines and petrochemical segments reducing cyclicality associated with the refining segment - IOC's large marketing operations generate largely stable profits, although these are subject to risks related to regulatory developments and inventory gains/losses to some extent.
+Integration in marketing, pipelines and petrochemical segments reduces exposure to the cyclicality in refining sector - IOC's large marketing operations generate largely stable profits, although these are subject to risks related to regulatory developments and inventory gains/losses to some extent.
 Further, the company's large pipeline infrastructure ensures stable cash generation.
 The forward integration of IOC into the petrochemical segment provides operational synergies, like conversion of surplus products such as naphtha into higher value petrochemicals (like HDPE, PP etc), which also leads to higher margins.
 Overall, the significant integration across segments reduces the risks related to refining operations.
-However, at present, the OMCs in general and IOC in particular is facing downward pressure in the GRMs as well as in the profitability of the petrochemical segment.
-However, the comfortable marketing profitability and the steady profitability in the pipeline segment offer comfort.
+At present, the GRMs as well as the profitability of the OMCs in general and, IOC in particular, are under pressure.
+However, the comfortable marketing profitability and the steady profitability in the pipeline segment offer comfort in a subdued GRM environment and moderating crude prices.